-Many years ago, I went to a career consultant who looked at my resume.
-The first thing she did was pick it up and walk all the way across the room.
+Many years ago, I visited a career consultant who looked at my resume.
+She picked it up and walked across the room.
 When she got to the farthest wall in the room, she stood there and held it to the wall.
 "Is it art?" she asked.
 "Look at the balance between words and whitespace.
 Now, look at the headings and the format.
 Don't look at the words, just look at the whole thing as a piece of art.
 How does it make you feel?"

 I had mixed feelings about her asking me these very awkward questions.
-First, because it wasn't what I was expecting in this consultation, but second it made me feel bad because my resume failed the "art test."
-It was so packed full of words that it looked like an overwhelming mess.
-That lesson forever changed the way I design text-based items.
+First, it wasn't what I was expecting in this consultation, but second, it made me feel bad because my resume failed the "art test."
+It was so packed with words that it looked like an overwhelming mess.
+That lesson forever changed the way I design text-based